 Reid Davenport has cerebral palsy and uses a wheelchair to get around and live his life in Washington, D.C., but has lived an independent life as a college student and published journalist.
 So when Davenport was discouraged from studying abroad during his junior year of college based on his disability, he was more than a bit surprised.
 Davenport decided to travel with a cameraperson to five European cities in three weeks.

 The film introduces viewers to three Europeans with disabilities, all of which live completely different lives from one another.
 Gavin is a 39-year-old Dubliner whose perspective on disability and accessibility has changed when he was diagnosed with chronic progressive multiple sclerosis 15 years ago.
 Matthieu is a 23-year-old law student at Sorbonne University in Paris who has been confined to a wheelchair his entire life because of spinal muscular atrophy and wants to practice law in the U.S. because of its superior accessibility.
 Francois is a 33-year-old journalist with cerebral palsy, who has a podcast about handicapped topics and advocates for disability rights in his native-city of Brussels.
 Along with Davenport's own difficulties traveling throughout Europe, these three people provide the anecdotes that put disability in a light that is rarely shone on them in the media and shows the undeniable connection between disability and the human condition.

 "He was accepted into a program in Florence, but then was strongly discouraged from attending after program officials learned Davenport has cerebral palsy.
 That could have been the end of the story.
 Instead, it gave him a powerful idea."
-[NPR's story on Wheelchair Diaries]

 After Reid's appearance on Newshour, anchor Judy Woodruff concluded, "Reid Davenport, we owe you a huge debt of gratitude and I hope everyone watching this segment will share it."